-Bob & Mary, had just fallen asleep in their Lone Tree, Iowa home.
-Suddenly, they were awakened by an explosion that rocked the very foundation of their home.
+Bob and Mary had just fallen asleep in their Lone Tree, Iowa home.
+Suddenly, they were awakened by an explosion.

 Aiken & Scoptur accepted the family’s representation and tried the case to verdict against the Iowa Gas & Electric Company (now Alliant).
-The jury awarded one of the highest verdict awards in Iowa history for loss of society and companionship of adult children’s loss of a parent and for pain and suffering for less than one day.
+The jury awarded one of the highest verdict awards in Iowa history for loss of companionship, adult children’s loss of a parent, and for pain and suffering for less than one day.
 The total verdict approached $5,000,000.

 The defendants forced the family through appeal, all the way to the Supreme Court of Iowa, where the Iowa Supreme Court held that Alliant was responsible for the death and injuries.
 Aiken & Scoptur acknowledge the work and support on the case from A. John Arenz and Stephen Krumpe – both of Dubuque, Iowa.

-The Pablo A. family moved into their new apartment, full of promise in their new home.
+The Pablo A. family has just moved into their new apartment.
 They hooked up the gas appliances and began cooking dinner.
-As they ate dinner, suddenly the room was ablaze with fire and an explosion that originated from an unsealed gas pipe.
+As they ate, suddenly the room was ablaze with fire and an explosion that originated from an unsealed gas pipe.

 All five of P. A.’s family were burnt.
 Because the family members were recent immigrants, they had difficulty finding a lawyer.
 We helped them file suit, took their case all the way to the Wisconsin Supreme Court and ultimately got the family the justice the Wisconsin Gas Company wanted to deny them: access to our court system and security for the family.
 The case settled during the second appeal for $7,000,000.

 Wayne and Elaine were out on a nice fall Saturday morning.
 They had taken their cycle to a restaurant for breakfast and were on their way home.
 As they got close to home, a woman driving an Escalade almost killed them.
 She ran a stop sign and crashed into their cycle, breaking Elaine’s arm and injuring Wayne’s leg so bad that it was eventually amputated above the knee.
 They wanted to handle the case on their own, believing the insurance company would treat them fairly.
 It soon became apparent that was not the case and they called Aiken & Scoptur for help.
-Because of the severity of the injury to Wayne, suit was started right away, and within a short period of time, they received the justice they were entitled to, settling their cases for $1,200,000, all of the insurance coverage available to them.
+Within a short period of time they received the justice they were entitled to, settling their cases for $1,200,000 – all the insurance coverage available to them.

 Denial of Insurance Benefits

 Colleen was married and had one child.
 She worked the night shift at the local hotel, so she could go to school and get her college degree.
 Her dreams and her family were destroyed by a semi driver who didn’t take the time to stop and clean his windshield.
-Instead, the semi driver, who told the police he couldn’t see the traffic light, which was red, because his windshield was so dirty, raced through the red light and instantly killed Colleen, leaving her husband without a wife and her son without a mother.
+Instead the semi driver, who told the police he couldn’t see the red traffic light, raced through the intersection and instantly killed Colleen, leaving her husband without a wife and her son without a mother.

 They turned to Aiken & Scoptur, S.C., for help.
 Suit was filed and the case was settled, giving the family the security they deserved, and more importantly for the family, holding the semi driver accountable for his negligence.